 The aging inventor also stubbornly denied Einstein’s realization that the speed of light is fixed in all frames of reference, while “time is suspect.”
 Ken Wheeler often points to this in support of his own claims that light doesn’t travel at a fixed speed, but rather is merely a wave in the ether.

 Tesla insisted that he had measured cosmic rays travelling fifty times faster than the speed of light as far back as 1896.
-He didn’t, of course; that would have been impossible.
+He didn’t, of course; that’s a physical impossibility.

 In 1915, Einstein published his theory of General Relativity.
 His field equations showed that the presence of matter warps the fabric of space itself, causing gravity.